jrbloomX/Rscripts/README.md

-R Scripts for James Bloom of Oregon Dept. of Environmental Qualtiy
+R Scripts for James Bloom of Oregon Dept. of Environmental Quality
 ========

 R scripts